Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Simulation study

 \section{Simulation study}

-This section evaluates the performance of lasso and adaptive lasso penalization methods for Cox regression in high-dimensional data settings.
-We aim to determine if adaptive lasso, with the various weight calculation procedures proposed in Section \ref{weights}, outperforms the standard lasso method in terms of variable selection and prediction accuracy.
-A range of different simulation schemes that cover a varying number of covariates, correlation among covariates, different percentages of censored data and different numbers of important covariates, is considered.
+This section presents a comprehensive simulation study designed to evaluate the performance of lasso and adaptive lasso penalization methods for Cox regression models in high-dimensional survival data settings.
+We systematically compare these methods across a range of different simulation schemes that cover different censoring proportions, different covariate structures and sparsity patterns.
+Our aim is to determine whether the adaptive lasso, with the various weight calculation procedures proposed in Section \ref{weights}, outperforms lasso in terms of variable selection and prediction accuracy.
+By examining these methods under controlled conditions, we provide empirical evidence of the improvements offered by the methodologies proposed in sections \ref{weights} and \ref{model_eval} for high-dimensional survival analysis applications.

-Unlike in linear regression, in Cox regression the response variable is not explicitly connected with the covariates and the effect of the covariates has to be translated from the hazards to the survival times.
-We simulate survival times using the relationship between hazard and survival time described by Bender \textit{et al.} (\citeyear{Ben}).
-If $h_0(t)>0$ for all $t$, the survival time $T$ has the same distribution as where $H_0(t)=\int_{0}^t h_0(s)ds$ is the baseline cummulative hazard function and $U$ is a random variable with distribution $U[0,1]$ (notice that if $Y\sim U[0,1]$, then $1-Y\sim U[0,1]$).
-Then, for simulating survival times for a Cox model we need to have the baseline cumulative hazard function, to fix the values of $\beta$ and to generate a random sample of the covariates and a random sample of $U[0,1].$

-The simulation study described in this section has been developed using the statistical software {\tt R} for simulating data and posteriorly fitting the lasso and adaptive lasso models.
-A baseline hazard function coming from a weibull distribution with shape parameter $\alpha>0$ and scale parameter $\rho>0$ Weibull$(\alpha,\rho)$ is considered here, that is $h_0(t)=\alpha \rho^{-\alpha} t^{\alpha-1} $.
-Thus, $T$ is sampled from with $U\sim U[0,1]$.